uditpadhan98/totalitycorp-frontend-challenge/README.md

 In this e-commerce website, product data is fetched from a remote server via API calls.
 These calls retrieve product information like name, price, color, company, and category, which is then dynamically displayed on the website's pages.
 When users click on a product, detailed information is fetched through API calls and presented on a dedicated product details page, allowing them to make informed purchase decisions.
 This API-driven approach ensures up-to-date and dynamic product listings, improving user interaction and enabling seamless integration with external systems.

+For More information related to this project checkout the code.

 ## Features

 1. **Product Listing**: Display a list of available products with details such as name, price, description, color, company, and category.